PrinsFrank/PrinsFrank.nl/_posts/2022-02-15-Optimizing-gitlab-pipelines-pt-1-basics.md

     - composer i
 ```

 To share assets between multiple stages, [Gitlab has caches and artifacts.
-For dependencies we should use caches](https://docs.gitlab.com/ee/ci/caching/#how-cache-is-different-from-artifacts).
+For dependencies we should use caches](https://docs.gitlab.com/ee/ci/caching/#how-cache-is-different-from-artifacts){:target="_blank" rel="noreferrer noopener"}.

 There are multiple ways we can specify when our cache is valid.
 For the composer vendor dir we can use the 'composer.lock' file as it is always the same for the same vendor folder;